5 steps for building your financial resilience

 What do I want to achieve?

 Why is having a plan important to me?

 Why have I made previous financial decisions?

-These answers are the basis to your financial plan, once you have these answers you can then focus on getting your plan into writing and how you’re going to get to your financial resilience goal.
+These answers are the basis to your financial plan, once you have these answers you can then focus on getting your plan into writing and how you’re going to reach your goals.